somnath113/ISDS3105_fall18/lectures/lesson04_baseRdt/README.md

 [1] 6
 ```

-The pipe operator
+The pipe operator (2)
 ===

-We can can be more explicit about writing the previous code using the pronoun `.`:
+We can rewrite the previous code using the pronoun `.`:

 ```r